Glossary

 To be distinguished from avoided and sequestered emissions.

-Emission reductions of other stakeholders resulting from an organisation's activities, products and/or services.
-These reductions therefore occur outside its scope of activity.
+Reductions of emissions by other stakeholders, due to an organisation's activities, products and/or services.
+These reductions therefore occur outside its operational boundary.
 They are assessed relative to a baseline scenario.

 Within the Bilan Carbone®: an organisation can determine the GHG emissions avoided by an activity.
-The organisation must not subtract these avoided emissions from total emissions, but may account for them and, if applicable, report them separately.
+The organisation shall not deduct these avoided emissions from total emissions, but may account for them and, if applicable, report them separately.

 See definition of Pillar B.